-Two borrowers have issued summons against the Group where they claim that a clause in their mortgage loan (in foreign currency), where it is stated that the bond shall bear a variable interest rate, which the Bank was authorised to change, is illegal and unbinding.
-The borrowers make e.g. the claim that it will be recognised by the court that said clause on interest rates is illegal.
-The Bank will defend against the borrowers' summons.
-If the courts side with the borrowers in the case, it could have a negative effect on the Bank's loan portfolio with variable interest rates in foreign currency (i.e. foreign currency-linked loans in ISK) and also in ISK.
+Two borrowers issued summons against the Group where they claimed that a clause in their mortgage loan (in foreign currency), where it was stated that the bond should bear a variable interest rate, which the Bank was authorised to change, was illegal and unbinding.
+The borrowers made i.a. the claim that it would be recognised by the court that said clause on interest rates was illegal.
+With a judgment of the District Court of Reykjavík on 20 December 2013 the Group was acquitted.
+The judgment was appealed to the Supreme Court of Iceland and the Bank was acquitted with a judgement on 6 November 2014.